 Andrew is an author and historian who writes children’s fiction, military history & local heritage non-fiction books.
 He is the editor of a children’s magazine and has appeared on television and radio.

-He grew up in the Cornish town of Saltash and spent all of his childhood there.
-With Brunel’s historic Royal Albert Bridge, Trematon Castle and close links to the city of Plymouth, which was bombed extensively during the Second World War (a subject he is passionate about), it is hardly surprising that he had an interest in history from an early age.
+Andrew grew up in the Cornish town of Saltash and spent all of his childhood there.
+With Brunel’s historic Royal Albert Bridge, the centuries old Trematon Castle and close links to the city of Plymouth, which was bombed extensively during the Second World War (a subject he is passionate about), it is hardly surprising that he had an interest in history from an early age.
 Andrew enjoyed school, in particular the subjects of History, Geography, PE and topic work, and later attended the University of Plymouth, leaving with a BA(Hons) degree.
 During this time he also became a qualified football coach, working for Plymouth Argyle Football in the Community, as well as meeting his future wife.

 Andrew is an avid football fan and also enjoys athletics and most other sports!
 He loves travelling and exploring places, both old and new.
 Andrew has a passion for history and has a fascination with all aspects of the Second World War.
 He lives in Somerset with his wife and two young sons.